 Required Courses (9)

-- · ARTS 100 Beginning Drawing
+- ARTS 160 Beginning Drawing

 - 2-course sequence in studio courses

 - 3-course sequence in studio courses

-- ARTH 170 Western Art History Survey I: Prehistory through Medieval
+- ARTH 170 Western Art History Survey I: Prehistory through Medieval or

-or

 ARTH 171 Western Art History II: Renaissance through 20th Century

-- · ARTH 430 Practicum: Professional Development
+- ARTH 430 Practicum: Professional Development

-- · ARTS 497 Practicum: Studio Art
+- ARTS 497 Practicum: Studio Art

 Electives (3)

-- · 1 art history course beyond the survey level
+- 1 art history course beyond the survey level

-- · 2 electives in studio or art history
+- 2 electives in studio or art history

-^{}All majors are required to take at least one 2-D and one 3-D course.
-ARTS 100 Beginning Drawing will not count as a 2-D course for this requirement.

-Note: The department will accept courses listed as FILM 200 (or above) or ENGF 200 (or above) for art history credit.
+All majors are required to take at least one 2-D and one 3-D course.
+ARTS 160 Beginning Drawing will not count as a 2-D course for this requirement.
+The department accepts FILM or ENGF courses that are numbered above 300 for the art history elective credit.

+Note: Senior art majors are expected to have their three-course sequence completed no later than the fall of their senior year so as to be properly prepared for their Capstone requirements.

 Senior Capstone Experience

-The Senior Capstone Experience for the studio art major consists of: a written thesis, successful participation in the Juried Senior Art Show, a final critique, a professional portfolio and service to the department gallery program.
+The Senior Capstone Experience for the studio art major consists of: competently presenting a Hendrix College student art exhibition, successful participation in the Juried Senior Art Exhibit, group critiques, an oral presentation, and a professional portfolio.

-STUDIO ART MINOR
+Studio Art Minor

 6 courses distributed as follows:

-- ARTS 100 Beginning Drawing
+- ARTS 160 Beginning Drawing

-- ARTH 170 Western Art History Survey I: Prehistory through Medieval
+- ARTH 170 Western Art History Survey I: Prehistory through Medieval or

-or

 ARTH 171 Western Art History Survey II: Renaissance through 20th Century

-- · 2-course sequence in studio courses
+- 2-course sequence in studio courses

-- 2 additional studio courses
+- · 2 additional studio courses

-ART HISTORY MINOR
+Art History Minor

 6 courses distributed as follows: